Modem vs. Router: What’s the Difference?

 Do you need a router if you have a modem?

 While you can still get one computer online without a router, a router is handy for connecting multiple devices to the internet.
-And wireless routers can get you online with Wi-Fi—no Ethernet connection needed.
+And wireless routers can get you online with Wi-Fi—no Ethernet cable needed.
 We’re mobile-friendly these days thanks to wireless routers.

 Is it better to get a modem/router combo or separate devices?